Trader’s Notebook

 9:35 a.m.
 New York time

-What does Elliott wave theory say?
-Here are the waves that underly the analyses, updated with the today’s reanalysis.
+What does Elliott Wave Theory say?
+Here are the waves that underlie the morning’s analyses as they appeared on the chart.

 • S&P 500 Index: